-Overview of the Dunning-Kruger Effect
+Overview Of The Dunning-Kruger Effect

-Who Came up With the Dunning-Kruger Effect?
+Who Came Up With The Dunning-Kruger Effect?

-This social psychology cognitive bias was first described in an influential 1999 paper by David Dunning and Justin Kruger.
+This cognitive bias was first described in an influential 1999 paper by David Dunning and Justin Kruger.
 The Cornell University psychologists conducted research on how people rated their own performance on tests in a variety of subjects, including grammar, logic, and sense of humor.
 Then, they compared the subjects’ self-assessment with their actual scores on these tests.
 They found that those with the lowest ability tended to inflate their skill by a larger margin than those with higher aptitude.

-Who Is Affected by the Dunning-Kruger Effect?
+Who Is Affected By The Dunning-Kruger Effect?